 - Once your kitten seems comfortable in a shallow pan of water, try drizzling water from your hand over its back and head.
 Slowly work your way up to using a small cup of water and gently pouring some water onto your kitten while petting it and continuing to give it treats if necessary.
 Your kitten is now ready for bath time!

 Now that your kitten is used to water and ready to get a bath, make sure you have all the supplies you need:

-- Bathing Container - A sink, bath tub, or other container, such as a storage bin, should be used for bath time with your kitten.
+- Bathing container: A sink, bathtub, or another container, such as a storage bin, should be used for bath time with your kitten.

-- Kitten-Safe Shampoo - Ideally, you'll want to use a shampoo designed for kittens.
+- Kitten-safe shampoo: Ideally, you'll want to use a shampoo designed for kittens.
 It will be tearless and formulated especially for felines.
-If you don't have kitten shampoo on-hand, you can use baby shampoo or a gentle dish soap.
+If you don't have kitten shampoo on hand, you can use baby shampoo or gentle dish soap.

 Bathing Your Kitten

 Once your kitten is used to water and you have all your bathing supplies ready, you can give your kitten a proper bath.
 Fill the bathing container with a couple of inches of warm, not hot, water.
 Make sure the water isn't too deep for your kitten.
 It should only be up to its knees.

 Place your kitten gently in the water and start using the cup to pour water over your kitten to wet it, starting from its hind end and working up to its head.
 Take a dime- to nickel-sized dollop of shampoo and gently massage it all over your kitten.
 Then rinse your kitten using the cup.
 Once all the shampoo is rinsed off, take your towel and gently pick up your kitten and dry it off.

 Your towel should do all the drying work but if you need to, you can use a hairdryer as long as it has a warm or cool setting.
 Do not use a hairdryer if it only has a hot setting as this could dangerously overheat your kitten.